aal80/agentcore-samples/identity-with-oauth2-credential-provider-proxy/README.md

 make get-cognito-token
 ```

+> This is only to validate Cognito configuration was applied and it is possible to obtain an access token.

 ## Obtain resource access token through the proxy

 1. Get a workload access token for your workload identity: